adamspencerbarnett-afk/3d-Modeling-Tool/README.md

 ## License

-The kit's code, documentation, and included procedural examples are available under the [MIT License](LICENSE).
+The kit's code, documentation, and included procedural examples are available under (no lincese, modify all you want).
 Third-party components retain their own licenses and credits; see [THIRD_PARTY_NOTICES.md](THIRD_PARTY_NOTICES.md).
 Uploaded models and images keep their own terms.